 Name : vlc Version : 2.2.4-3 Description : A multi-platform MPEG, VCD/DVD, and DivX player Architecture : x86_64 URL : http://www.videolan.org/vlc/ Licenses : LGPL2.1 GPL2 Groups : None Provides : None Depends On : a52dec libdvbpsi libxpm libdca libproxy sdl_image libdvdnav libtiger lua libmatroska zvbi taglib libmpcdec ffmpeg2.8 faad2 libupnp libshout libmad libmpeg2 xcb-util-keysyms libtar libxinerama Optional Deps : avahi: for service discovery using bonjour protocol [installed] libnotify: for notification plugin [installed] gtk2: for notify plugin [installed] [...] lua-socket: for http interface qt4: for the GUI [installed] Required By : None Optional For : smtube Conflicts With : vlc-plugin Replaces : vlc-plugin Installed Size : 53.28 MiB Packager : Antonio Rojas <email@example.com> Build Date : Sun 24 Jul 2016 03:12:59 PM IST Install Date : Fri 05 Aug 2016 11:22:54 AM IST Install Reason : Explicitly installed Install Script : No Validated By : Signature

 The above command shows the complete details such as package description, version, build date, installed date, and package owner etc.

-In Debian, Ubuntu and its derivatives such as Linux Mint, Elementary OS, we can find the installed a package, Say Apache webserver, version using command:
+In Debian, Ubuntu and its derivatives such as Linux Mint, Pop OS and Elementary OS, we can find the installed a package, Say Apache webserver, version using

 To display the extensive information of an installed package, run: